The things that games do teach us

 Culture of gamers

-These games gained the players popularity in neighbourhood and mutual fun during the hard day of work.
-They improved the life of whole communities.
+These games gained their players popularity in neighbourhood and mutual fun during a hard day of work.
+They improved lifes of whole communities.

 Thus, games — no matter if we’re talking board games or video games — always played important part in development of our culture.